Frazz by Jef Mallett for November 13, 2024

 26. Missing large

-jwelters Premium Member about 21 hours ago
+jwelters Premium Member 10 days ago

 In Minnesota deer hunting season is in full swing.
 Lots of folks out there hoping to shoot something.